ambroiseRabier/SquadTS/README.md

 Pre-commit hook will override everything inside config folder.
 Be warned.

 Prettier is runned in pre-commit hook, modifying your files.
 So for example `const a = "value"` will become `const a = 'value'`.
 You may check your changes in pull request again.
+In rare case where prettier give you a worse readability you may use `// prettier-ignore` at top of the file like in `check-unbalance-switchability.test.ts`.

 ### (Utility) Get output of a single RCON command